synacktiv/bbs/README.md

 Custom host resolution (similar to `/etc/hosts`) can be configured in the `hosts` section as a map of strings.
 Map keys correspond to the hostname and the values to the IP address the host should resolve to.

+It should be noted that map keys may also be IP addresses.
+In this case the key IP address will be replaced by the value IP address.
+Similarly, map values may be hostnames and will replace the corresponding map key.

+If defined, custom host resolutions occur at the beginning of the connection phase, before any local DNS resolution (if the chain is configured with proxyDns=false) and before sending the destination address to the various proxies of the chain.

 ### PAC script